Websoft9/docker-library/CONTRIBUTING.md

 ## Development

-If you want to contribute code, it is very useful for you to read [the develop documentation](docs/develop.md)
+If you want to start to develop this repository, it is very useful for you to read [the develop documentation](docs/develop.md)

 ## Fork